eemilhaa/walkability-analysis/README.md

 **Routing analysis**

-With this list of OSM tags I downloaded the corrseponding points of interest (POIs) from OSM using OSMnx.
+With this list of OSM tags I downloaded the corresponding points of interest (POIs) from OSM using OSMnx.
 Then, with a combination of OSMnx and Pandana, I created a routable network to which I set the locations of the POIs.
 For this part of the analysis I used the complete, unsimplified graph.
 The routing analysis uses both the nodes and the edges of the graph, so keeping the precise geometry leads to more accurate travel time calculations.

 After the network was constructed, I ran the routing analysis with Pandana.
 The analysis calculates the travel time from every network node to a specified number of nearest POIs.
 I specified that 10 nearest POIs should be routed to which means that in the result every network node has a maximum of 10 different travel times: time to to 1st, 2nd, 3rd, ...
 10th nearest POI.
 The travel times are based on the assumption that the average walking speed is 4.5 km/h.
 Additionally I limited the analysis to only calculate travel times to POIs that are within a 15-minute walk.